Robert Vaughn: The Man from U.N.C.L.E.

 Vaughn with Kurt Russell in a 1964 episode of The Man from U.N.C.L.E.

 From 1964 to 1968, Vaughn played Solo with Scottish co-star David McCallum playing his fellow agent, Illya Kuryakin.
 This production spawned a spinoff show, large amounts of merchandising, overseas theatrical movies of re-edited episodes, and a sequel, Return of the Man from U.N.C.L.E..

 Explaining the two The Man from U.N.C.L.E. characters' appeal, Vaughn said, “Girls age 9 to 12 liked David McCallum because he was so sweet, but the old ladies and the 13- to 16-year-olds liked me because I was so detached”.

 At the height of The Man from U.N.C.L.E. show's popularity, Vaughn reported receiving 70,000 fan letters a month.
 "I was bombarded with house and apartment keys labeled with the addresses of the adoring girls who lived behind those doors," he wrote in his 2008 memoir, A Fortunate Life.
 "At the end of our first season, I had to put up an electric fence around my house to keep out the girls.
 I even tried using recorded animal noises to fend off my visitors, but I could never operate the sound system."

 Vaughn said the success of the show boosted his career.
 "Not only was it a great deal of fun, it changed me from being a working actor to a negotiating actor.
 After U.N.C.L.E., I never accepted the first offer: if I wanted more money, I asked for it.
 A better dressing room?
 Four first-class tickets instead of two?
-I’d ask for them, and I’d often get them."
+I'd ask for them, and I'd often get them."

 In 1966, during the initial The Man from U.N.C.L.E. broadcast run, Vaughn appeared as a bachelor on the premiere episode of the nighttime version of The Dating Game which aired on October 6, 1966.
 Karen Carlson, the 1964 Miss America pageant first runner-up, chose Vaughn as her date, which included a trip to London, England.

 After The Man from U.N.C.L.E was canceled in 1968, Vaughn continued to appear on television and in films.

 The Protectors

 Vaughn starred in two seasons of the British detective series The Protectors from 1972 through 1974.
+Vaughn was disappointed in the show, saying the series was "much below the American standard".
+He sad the show "may have the redeeming feature of any escapist entertainment, that you can sit down for 22 minutes and watch people in pretty clothes run around shooting guns and so get your mind off your personal problems.
+If that's redemptive, it has that quality."